Joanne B. Freeman

-Joanne B. Freeman (born April 27, 1962) is a U.S. historian and tenured Professor of History and American Studies at Yale University.
-She has published multiple books as well as articles and op-eds in newspapers including The New York Times, and magazines such as The Atlantic and Slate.
+Joanne B. Freeman (born April 27, 1962) is an American academic and tenured professor of both U.S. history and American studies at Yale University.
+She has published multiple books, articles, and op-eds in newspapers including The New York Times and in magazines such as The Atlantic and Slate.
 In 2005 she was rated one of the "Top Young Historians" in the U.S.

 Early life and education

 Freeman was born in Queens, New York City, in 1962.
-She graduated from Pomona College in 1984 and received both her MA (1993) and PhD (1998) in American History from University of Virginia; her doctoral advisor was Peter S. Onuf, a major scholar on U.S. President Thomas Jefferson.
-Prior to graduate school, Freeman was a public historian, delivering lectures at a range of US history-centric institutions including the Smithsonian, South Street Seaport, Museum of American Finance and the Library of Congress over a span of seven years.
+She graduated from Pomona College in 1984 and received both her M.A.
+(1993) and Ph.D.
+(1998) degrees in American history from the University of Virginia; her doctoral advisor was Peter S. Onuf, a major scholar of Thomas Jefferson.
+Prior to graduate school, Freeman was a public historian, delivering lectures at a range of U.S. history-centric institutions including the Smithsonian, South Street Seaport, Museum of American Finance, and the Library of Congress over a span of seven years.
 Her area of expertise is political culture of early America, particularly the revolutionary and early national eras.